arestivo/slides/markdown/pbt.md

 # Shrinking

+Imagine testing if your Hero can walk out of the arena.

-If we do a **random search**, we might end up with a counter example that is similar do this
+If we do a **random search**, we might end up with a counter example that is similar do this:

 ```
 [UP, DOWN, LEFT, LEFT, LEFT, UP, LEFT, UP, DOWN, DOWN, LEFT, LEFT, UP, LEFT, UP, DOWN,